-David Idol is a Ph.D. candidate in Modern European History at the University of California, San Diego, focusing on Modern Greek history, environmental history, and social history.
-At Loyola Marymount University, he teaches a course on Modern Greek history, culture, and society and a course on American Diversity.
+David Idol is a Ph.D. candidate in Modern European History at the University of California, San Diego, focusing on Modern Greek history, social history, and environmental history.
+At Loyola Marymount University, he teaches courses on Modern Greek history and society, European Imperialism, and American Diversity.

 University of California, San Diego: C. Phil., Modern European History 2014